 1 egg yolk,

-We start by chopping the meat, if we don't have it chopped.
-If we do not have a manual mincer, we can always mince it with a knife, but it is laborious.
+We start by mincing the meat, if we don't have it minced.
+If we don't have a manual grinder, we can always mince it with a knife, but it's laborious.

-We grate the onion or crush it a lot; it will release liquid so it is convenient to put it in a strainer and let it rest for at least an hour.
+Grate the onion or process it very finely; it will release liquid so it is advisable to put it in a strainer and let it rest for at least an hour.

-Squeeze the onion between two kitchen papers to finish removing the liquid and mix it with the minced meat in a bowl.
+Squeeze the onion between two paper towels to finish removing liquid and mix it with the minced meat in a bowl.

 Add all the spices and seasonings, except the saffron, butter and breadcrumbs, as well as the egg yolk.
-Mix well until smooth.
+Mix well until homogeneous.

-Then add some breadcrumbs, just enough so that the mixture does not ooze excess liquid; when stirring the mixture should barely stain the bowl with liquid.
-I don't give amount of breadcrumbs because it depends on the meat and how moist the onion was; you have to try until the mixture is firm enough.
+Next add some breadcrumbs, just enough so the mixture doesn't exude too much liquid; when stirring the mixture it should barely stain the bowl with liquid.
+I don't give a quantity for the breadcrumbs because it depends on the meat and how wet the onion was; you must test until the mixture is firm enough.

-We are taking balls the size of an apricot and modeling elongated meatballs that we will be clicking on metal skewers.
-Once on the skewers, we can carefully roll the meatballs on a board to make them thinner, while pressing the meat on the skewer.
+Take balls the size of an apricot and shape elongated meatballs that we will thread onto metal skewers.
+Once on the skewers we can carefully roll the meatballs on a board to make them thinner, while pressing the meat onto the skewer.

-Once all the skewers are assembled, prepare the saffron butter: lightly toast the saffron (I put it on a little piece of aluminum foil and apply a match underneath), we mash it well in a mortar and add the teaspoon of hot water and followed by the tablespoon of melted butter.
-Mix and reserve.
+Once all the skewers are assembled prepare the saffron butter: lightly toast the saffron (I put it on a small piece of aluminum foil and apply a match underneath), crush it well in a mortar and add a teaspoon of hot water and then the tablespoon of melted butter.
+Mix and set aside.

-Just before cooking the kebabs we brush them with the saffron butter.
-We can cook them well on a griddle, which should lack high edges to make it more comfortable, either on the barbecue if we have the opportunity, or on the grill on a high level of the oven.
-To do it in this last way we will turn on the grill to the maximum, we will let it heat up to the top and we will put the skewers on a tray in the highest level of the oven.
-We will cook the kebabs on both sides until they are golden brown.
-Cooking must be done with very strong heat and quickly so that the meat is well sealed on the outside and the juices do not escape.
+Right before cooking the kebabs, brush them with the saffron butter.
+You can cook them on a griddle, which should have no high rims for easier handling, on the barbecue if you have the opportunity, or under the grill on a high level of the oven.
+To do it the latter way, turn the grill to maximum, let it heat up fully, and place the skewers on a tray on the highest level of the oven.
+Cook the kebabs on both sides until they are golden.
+The cooking should be done with very high heat and quickly so that the meat seals well on the outside and the juices do not escape.

-When removing the skewers, brush them again lightly with the saffron butter.
-We serve them immediately accompanied by a salad or Middle Eastern style rice.
+When removing the skewers brush them lightly again with the saffron butter.
+Serve immediately accompanied by a salad or Middle Eastern–style rice.

 Jordi Manero